I just happened upon this book in the library as I was straightening up and it immediately caught my eye for a number of reasons-

 2. A drawing of a cute young boy who looks very lost (I'm a sucker for people thrust out of their element.)

 When I thumbed through it I was pleasantly surprised to see the text printed in brown!
 Lovely!
 It's a nice switch from the usual black on white and retains the turn of the century feel to it.
 I'm hooked!

 I look forward to delving into this one.
 I'm not ashamed to say that I often read well-written books geared toward juveniles and young adults.
-I love Voyagers, don't I? :) This one in particular is for 4th-6th or 7th graders.
+I love Voyagers, don't I? :) This one in particular is for 4th-7th graders.
 Amazon has a preview of the book and you can read inside it.
 Check it out when you can, you may find it an interesting read.